ni/nimble/packages/nimble-components/src/rich-text-editor-viewer/specs/README.md

 ## Implementation

 We have chosen to utilize the [Tiptap](https://tiptap.dev/) rich text editor as the underlying third-party library for developing the
 `nimble-rich-text-editor`.
-This decision was made due to its extensive range of customization options over other third party libraries for rich text editing and it is the ideal choice for meeting our specific use cases and some are mentioned below:
+This decision was made due to its extensive range of customization options compared to other third-party libraries for rich text editing, making it the ideal choice for meeting our specific use cases.
+Some of the mentioned use cases are outlined below:

 1. Includes all [basic functionalities](https://tiptap.dev/) like bold, italics, numbered and bulleted lists etc.
 2. Includes support to work seamlessly inside the `shadow root`.